 - Improved Cylinder Choke

 The constriction in the modified choke is moderate.
-The bullets stay together for longer, resulting in a fuller shot string that is more helpful at longer distances.
+The bullets stay together for longer, resulting in a fuller shot column that is more helpful at longer distances.
 This choke is frequently utilized for duck hunting and geese hunting.
 Improved modified chokes are a significantly tighter version of the modified choke.

 Improved Cylinder Chokes